aahmedYassin/RestApi-Sakila/README.md

 # Project Title
-SOAP Sakila Database Web Service
+REST Sakila Database Web Service

 ### Description
 - This API allow  to access and retrieve data from many categories such as actor,film and others